Bidding Games and Efficient Allocations: Introduction

+\paragraph{Paper structure and contribution} The definition of bidding games and some examples are provided in Section~\ref{sec:model}.
+In Section~\ref{sec:exist}, we show that under a mild assumption on tie-breaking, every bidding game admits at least one PSPE.
+Further, the set of all PSPEs forms a meet-semilattice, whose lowest point is termed the \emph{Bottom Equilibrium}.

+Our main result is given in Section~\ref{sec:main}, and it states that in any bidding game over a \emph{binary tree} (when at every stage of the game there are two possible actions), the Bottom Equilibrium can be computed by simulating an ascending auction.
+Further, it admits three desirable properties: (a) each player's utility is weakly monotone in her budget; (b) a Pareto-efficient outcome is reached for any initial budget; and (c) for any Pareto-efficient outcome there is an initial budget such that this outcome is attained.
+We complement this result by showing that none of the above properties is guaranteed in non-binary trees.
+A key lemma required for the main theorem shows that the Bottom Equilibrium has a simple structure and is not sensitive to small budget fluctuations.

+In Section~\ref{sec:bar} we analyze the properties of the SSB mechanism informally described above, when the agents have arbitrary combinatorial valuations over items.
+As a direct corollary from our main theorem, we get that the mechanism guarantees a Pareto-efficient allocation for any valuation functions agents have over subsets of items.
+We further show that the allocation is fair in the sense that an agent with a fraction of $X\%$ of the total budget prefers her allocation to $X\%$ of the possible allocations, a criterion known as \emph{minimal satisfaction test}~\cite{de2012selection}.

-Finally, we describe an algorithm that solves any binary bidding game in time that is polynomial in the number of states, and show how such an algorithm can be used so efficiently find a PSPE in SSAs with additive valuations and other succinct classes.
+Finally, we prove in Section~\ref{sec:compute} that any binary bidding game can be solved in time that is polynomial in the number of states, and show how such an algorithm can be used to efficiently find the Bottom Equilibrium in SSBs with additive valuations and other succinct representations of valuations.